In association with heise online

 Metasploit Logo After five years in development, the Metasploit development team has released version 4.0 of its popular open source exploit framework.
 The release offers 20 new exploits that can be used to test computers for vulnerabilities.
 The developers have added 14 new post-exploitation modules; these can be used for such purposes as stealing BitCoin wallets or spying out the access credentials for popular FTP clients.
 There are also three new auxiliary modules.

-The Metasploit developers have added a range of ASCII art banners to enhance users' console experience Zoom
+Zoom The Metasploit developers have added a range of ASCII art banners to enhance users' console experience

 Six of the exploits originated from the Metasploit Bounty Program.
 As part of this program, the project team awarded up to $500 for exploits for specific holes.
 Metasploit now offers a total of 716 exploits, 361 auxiliary modules and 68 post-exploitation modules.
 Vulnerable systems range from Windows and Solaris to Apple's iOS mobile operating system.
 Metasploit can even be used to examine SCADA systems that are, for instance, used to control industrial facilities in power plants.